 Intervertebral discs are shock absorbing cushions that lie between the back bones (vertebrae) that make up your spine.
 Like Onions (and Shrek) discs have layers.
 These layers are called annular layers, and they wrap around a jelly center called the nucleus.
 Only the outer layers of the disc contain nociceptive nerve endings which are able to send messages to the brain to alert it of tissue damage.

 Damage to the discs is mainly caused by abnormal spinal loading, or in simpler terms: too much stress on your back in ways that it is not designed to handle.
 Prolonged sitting (driving and desk jobs), trauma, weight-bearing sports (weight lifting) and poor lifting techniques are a few mechanisms by which the spine can be “over-loaded”.
 Interestingly, smoking is another risk factor for disc injuries.

 This condition is commonly known as a “slipped disc”, although I prefer the term “Bulging disc”, because the disc does not actually become unhinged and move anywhere.

 Now that you have a good understanding of what is happening in the structure of the disc when it is injured…it’s time to put some misconceptions to rest!

 You should not exercise if you have a bulging disc.

 There are certain movements which will certainly need to be limited temporarily, but specific exercises which unload the disc are one of the most effective ways to manage disc pain!
-Instead of cutting out exercise completely, time should be taken to show you which movements to avoid, and to help correct abnormal movement patterns and lifting techniques that caused the injury in the first place.
+Instead of cutting out exercise completely, time should be taken to learn which movements to avoid, and correct abnormal movement patterns and lifting techniques that caused the injury in the first place.